 If braces for children or adults are on the horizon for your family, cost is probably on your mind.
+The question of how to pay for braces can be challenging for many families.
 One way to help pay for braces could be a health savings account (HSA).
 Learn about how an HSA works with braces, what expenses are eligible, and more about how cover the bill from an orthodontist.

 What is an HSA?

 A Health Savings Account is a kind of account you can have if you also have a type of medical insurance plan designated as a High Deductible Health Plan (HDHP).
 For employer provided health insurance, your employer should let you know if you are eligible for a HSA.
 The idea behind an HSA is you put money into the account on a regular basis and then withdraw money later when major medical expenses arise.
 HSAs are unique types of accounts because they are “triple tax free.”

 When you contribute to an HSA, you receive a tax deduction.
 While money is in an HSA, if it earns interest or grows, you pay no taxes.
 Later on, as long as you withdraw the money for what the IRS deems a “qualified medical expense”, you pay no taxes then either.
 Although, keep in mind the HSA is used to cover what insurance doesn't or what is known as “out of pocket expenses”.

 "Strength and dignity are her clothing, And she smiles at the future."
 Proverbs 31:25

 Does My Family’s HSA Cover Procedures Like Orthodontia (Braces)?